 - Charitable Gift Annuity: This type of gift can provide partially tax-free income for life and some tax benefits.

 - Charitable Lead Trust: A lead trust provides an income to the charity for a period of years (usually 10 to 20 years); after the trust’s term is complete, the trust assets are transferred to family members.

-- Retirement Assets: You can name the Cancer Support Community Greater Philadelphia as a beneficiary of your IRA, retirement or pension plan.
+- Retirement Assets: You can name Cancer Support Community Greater Philadelphia as a beneficiary of your IRA, retirement or pension plan.

-- Insurance Policies: Gift an existing life insurance policy or purchase a new life insurance policy naming the Cancer Support Community Greater Philadelphia as a beneficiary.
+- Insurance Policies: Gift an existing life insurance policy or purchase a new life insurance policy naming Cancer Support Community Greater Philadelphia as a beneficiary.

 If you’re considering a legacy gift, we recommend speaking with an accountant or financial adviser to understand all your legacy giving options, their tax implications, and other benefits.
 Please contact us at 215.879.7733 for more information.